chickenspaceprogram/periodic_sentences/README.md

-A program that writes any sentence using elements of the periodic table, if possible.
+A Python program that writes any string using the elements of the periodic table, if possible.